DeMoriarty/DeMoriarty.github.io/_posts/2023-7-13-similarity_based_2.md

 }
 $$

 Because the similarity metric has changed to cosine similarity, the rescale function $$W$$ should also change correspondingly.
-I'll choose exponential function to be the rescaling function.
+Exponential function is chosen in the improved model.

 $$
 \begin{equation}